ydataai/ydata-profiling/docsrc/source/pages/use_cases/custom_report_appearance.rst

 Customizing the report's appearance
 ===================================

-In some situations, a user might want to customize the appearance of the report to match personal preferences or a corporate brand. ``pandas-profiling`` offers two major customization dimensions: the **styling of the HTML report** and the **styling of the visualizations and plots** contained within.
+In some situations, a user might want to customize the appearance of the report to match personal preferences or a corporate brand. ``ydata-profiling`` offers two major customization dimensions: the **styling of the HTML report** and the **styling of the visualizations and plots** contained within.

 Customizing the report's theme
 ------------------------------